-While the Milford Track is probably one of the most famous, if not the most famous, of New Zealand’s walks, there are a number of other equally impressive tracks to choose from.
+While the Milford Track is definitely one of, if not the most famous of New Zealand’s walks, there are a number of other equally impressive tracks to choose from.
 This page will give you a brief introduction to these walks and some history behind them.
 If you require more information go to our links page where we list other sites you might be interested in.

-When the glaciers retreated they left the distinctive U-shape main valleys, smaller hanging valleys, crique basins and residual glaciers like Donne Glacier on the eastern face of Mt.
+When the glaciers retreated they left the distinctive U-shape main valleys, smaller hanging valleys, cirque basins and residual glaciers like Donne Glacier on the eastern face of Mt.
 Tutoko.
-Beech is the dominant forest tree, with red beech around the start of the Routeburn Valley on sunny, forest-free sites.
+Beech is the dominant forest tree, with red beech around the start of the Routeburn Valley on sunny sites.

-In the sub-alpine zone look out for rock wrens, New Zealand Falcons and the mischievous mountain parrot, the kea.
+In the sub-alpine zone look out for rock wrens, New Zealand falcons and the mischievous mountain parrot, the kea.
 Introduced animals include white tail deer in the lower Routeburn Valley, red deer throughout the forested areas and chamois about the mountaintops.
-Possums, rats, and stoats are widespread.
+Possums, rats, and stoats are destructive pests, and, unfortunately, are widespread.

 Rakaihautu, legendary leader of the Maori canoe Uruao, is said to have named the Great Lakes while exploring the interior of the South Island.
 During a period of wet weather his party found a large and beautiful lake, which they named Te Ana Au, meaning cave of rain, and just south of it another lake which Rakaihautu named Roto Ua, the lake where rain is constant.